 Once you have found your perfect property, your consultant will negotiate the best price and most convenient transaction to suit both parties.
 When making a property offer, you will be asked to present a refundable security deposit cheque, which is equivalent to 10% of the net purchase price you are offering.
 This cheque will not be cashed and is held by Gulf Sotheby’s International Realty until your offer is accepted.

-With your offer now accepted, the escrow-regulated contract will be prepared for you by the conveyancing solutions provider.
+With your offer now accepted, the escrow-regulated contract will be prepared for you by our partners, Conveyancing Specialists.
 The contract outlines the terms, conditions and costs of the sale.
 You will be required to sign this legally binding agreement and your 10% deposit will be held by the escrow agent for the duration of the contract.

 Our conveyancers manage the sale process – from contract signing up to the transfer of ownership.
 Our team takes care of all the process involved and will coordinate with banks, developers, and finance settlements, arrange power of attorney, and maintain a central point of contact for you throughout the purchase.
 The complete process will take between 15 to 45 business days depending on the terms.